ianainley/iso-react-template/README.md

-## Another Express and React isomorphic app template
+## Another express and react isomorphic app template

 ### Why?
 After working with React/iso/flux apps for a while, this template has become my go-to for getting started.
 Let's face it.
-There's a boat load of boilerplate work that goes into setting up an app with these features.
+There's a boat load of boilerplate work that goes into setting up one of these apps.

 ### Features
 - Webpack configuration